Mounting USB exfat drive on Ubuntu

 I like this format because it has the best windows, mac, linux cross support.
 If you need a drive that can easily transition data between all three, exfat is your best bet.
 Mac and Windows have out of box support and Linux is dependent on your distro but an easy install if it doesn’t have it.

-To mount the removable drive on linux command line, first create a folder for the drive (often people use /mnt folder).
+To mount the removable drive on linux command line, first create a folder for the drive (often people use /mnt folder but you can use anywhere).

 Next we need to find where the removable drive is with list block command.